 Thank you to Mr. Jonathan Gavrielov for his help in researching and writing the articles.

 Looking for an attorney to help you with Portuguese citizenship?

-The law offices of Cohen, Decker, Pex & Brosh specialize in helping descendants of Spanish Jewish expellees in Turkey, and throughout the world, to obtain Portuguese citizenship.
+Our law offices specialize in helping descendants of Spanish Jewish expellees in Turkey, and throughout the world, to obtain Portuguese citizenship.
 We can help you find out whether you are eligible for Portuguese citizenship due to a family connection to Jews expelled from Spain or Portugal.
 This requires a simple genealogical check.
-Make an appointment with an emigration lawyer in Petach Tikvah or Jerusalem, and we will be happy to assist with all the relevant information.
+Make an appointment with an emigration lawyer in Tel Aviv or Jerusalem, and we will be happy to assist with all the relevant information.
 Call for an initial consultation to clarify your eligibility for a Portuguese passport.